This story was originally published and last updated .

 And you're done!
 Your server will now check for and install updates automatically, with minimal (if any) downtime to your VPN.
-If you're already familiar with Linux, Ubuntu has extra documentation that explains all the options, but the default configuration will work fine for our needs.
+If you get a message saying something like "unattended-upgrades is already the newest version," it was already installed in the system image provided by Linode.

 Turn off SSH access

-If you won't be using this server for anything else, it's a good idea to disable remote access via SSH.
+If you won't be using this server for anything else, you should disable remote access via SSH.
 This will prevent anyone (including you) from logging into the server remotely, except from the console in the Linode dashboard.
 This will also prevent brute-force login attacks on your server.

 First, run this command to disable the SSH server from starting when the server boots up:

 Then, stop the currently running server with this command: